matthewfeickert/distributed-inference-with-pyhf-and-funcX/funcx/README.md

 ## Installing funcX
-On sites that support Python 3.8 and conda you should be able to simply create a conda environment from `core-requrements.txt`.
+On sites that support Python 3.8 and conda you should be able to simply create a conda environment from `requrements.txt` or `requrements.lock`.

 ### Special Handling for BlueWaters
 We ran into several issues getting the endpoint to run correctly on BlueWaters given the lack of a Python 3.8 module.

 We wound up manually installing conda on the login node.
-The site's admins state that conda is not supported on BW and not recomended, however we are only using conda on the login node to host the endpoint, so this doesn't seem against the spirit of their advice.
+The site's admins state that conda is not supported on BW and not recommended, however we are only using conda on the login node to host the endpoint, so this doesn't seem against the spirit of their advice.